Maazin-Ahmed/Infinite-Runner-3D/README.md

 - Smooth 3D character movement and animations.
 - Collectibles to boost scores and unlock rewards.
 - Dynamic difficulty scaling to keep gameplay challenging.
-- Intuitive user interface for score and health tracking.
+- Intuitive user interface for score and health tracking

 #### **5. Gameplay Instructions**
 ## How to Play